-Example: There is an existing device on the network called "MY16-slot1".
-If user attempts to rename another device to "MY16-slot1" Dante Controller will notify you that the name is already in use.
+Example: There is an existing device on the network called "[MY16-slot1](#)".
+If user attempts to rename another device to "[MY16-slot1](#)" Dante Controller will notify you that the name is already in use.
 The device will not be renamed.

-- If a new device is added to the network with a name that already exists, a name conflict is detected, and one of the devices will rename itself by appending (2) to its name.
-This device will not be able to transmit audio until it is renamed.
+- If a new device is added to the network with a name that already exists, a name conflict is detected.
+One of the devices will adopt a temporary placeholder name, by appending a space and (2) to its old name.
+This device will not be able to transmit audio until it is manually renamed, and some configuration options will be disabled for that device in Dante Controller.

-Note: A device that has been renamed with (2) appended (e.g. "MY16-slot1 (2)") will not be able to transmit audio until it is renamed.
+Note: A device that has been renamed with (2) appended (e.g. "[MY16-slot1 \(2\)](#)") will not be able to transmit audio until it is renamed.
 The device name must be changed by the user to be a valid non-conflicting name before the device can become fully functional.
+A device that has failed with a name conflict will retry its configured name if it is rebooted.
+If the other device has been removed or renamed, the previously failed device will resume normal operation.